 \section{Discussion and open questions}

-Given a phylogenetic tree $T$ and a permutation group $G\leq \mathcal{S}_{\kappa}$, we have investigated the connection between the algebraic variety associated to $T$ evolving under the $G$-equivariant model and the variety associated to the same tree but evolving under the general Markov model.
-We have given a negative answer to Question 1 but we have proved in Theorem \ref{thm_main} that $V_T^G$ is an irreducible component of $V_T\cap \LL^G$ for any tree $T$ and any group $G$.
-As a consequence of the results, we have also seen that systems of phylogenetic invariants specific for trees evolving under $G$-equivariant models arise from rank $\kappa$ constraints applied to the flattening matrices (if we take into account the $G$-invariance of the corresponding distributions).
+Given a phylogenetic tree $T$ and a permutation group $G\leq \mathfrak{S}_{\kappa}$, we have investigated the connection between the algebraic variety associated to a $G$-equivariant model on $T$ and the variety associated to the the general Markov model on the same tree.
+We have given a negative answer to Question 1 but we have proved in Theorem \ref{thm_main} that $V_T^G$ is an irreducible component of $V_T\cap \LL^G$ for any trivalent tree $T$ and any group $G$.
+As a consequence of the results, we have also seen that systems of phylogenetic invariants specific for $G$-equivariant models arise from rank $\kappa$ constraints applied to flattening matrices (if we take into account the $G$-invariance of the corresponding distributions).
 This is true not only for trees but also for certain networks as shown in Section 5 (Theorem \ref{thm_clade}).

-These theoretical results have a practical consequence: they imply that one can implement phylogenetic reconstruction methods based on phylogenetic invariants (or on rank conditions from flattenings) without the need of performing isotypical decompositions and based solely on the phylogenetic invariants of the general Markov model.
-For example, this implies that for K81, K80 and JC69 there is no need to apply a discrete Fourier transform on the data prior to appying algebraic methods.
+These theoretical results have a practical consequence: they imply that one can implement phylogenetic reconstruction methods based on phylogenetic invariants without the need of performing isotypical decompositions and based solely on the phylogenetic invariants of the general Markov model.
+For example, this implies that for the models K81, K80 and JC69 there is no need to apply a discrete Fourier transform on the data prior to applying algebraic methods.

 In relation to Question 1 and motivated by the examples and results of section 3, we pose the following questions: \begin{enumerate} \item For which trees and models does $V_T\cap \LL^G$ coincide with $V_T^G$?
 In other words, in which cases is this intersection an irreducible variety? \item In which cases is $I(V_T)+I(\LL^G)=I(V_T^G)$? \end{enumerate} In view of the examples of section 3, we conjecture that $V_T\cap \LL^G$ coincides with $V_T$ only when $T$ is a star tree; similarly we believe that for star trees it is natural to expect $I(V_T)+I(\LL^G)=I(V_T^G)$.